zowe/docs-site/docs/user-guide/zwe-init-subcommand-overview.md

 ## Next steps

-After each of the `zwe init` subcommands run successfully, and you completed the security configuration, assigned security permissions to users, and configured the cross memory server (ZIS), you can procede to [starting Zowe](./start-zowe-zos.md).
+After each of the `zwe init` subcommands run successfully, the next step is to complete [configuring security](./configuring-security).

-* For more information about configuring security, see the articles in the section [Configuring security](./configuring-security).
-* For more information about configuring the cross memory server (ZIS), see [Configuring the Zowe cross memory server (ZIS)](./configure-xmem-server.md).